Credit for Non-Law Courses (L)

 - Statement of purpose for taking the course as related to (b) above.

-- Any petition for law school credit for non-law courses beyond a cumulative maximum total of three hours, shall be initially presented to the Associate Dean for Academic Affairs.
+- Any petition for law school credit for non-law courses beyond a cumulative maximum total of six hours, shall be initially presented to the Associate Dean for Academic Affairs.
 If the student’s request is declined, the student may then petition the Standards and Readmissions Committee.
 If the Committee declines the student’s request, the student can petition the faculty.